ghulamali-786/Professional-text-cleaner/README.md

- Text File Processor
- Easy Menu-Driven Python Tool
+🧹 Easy Menu-Driven Python Tool

 A simple and beginner-friendly Python tool to clean and process text files.
 No command-line knowledge is required — just run the script and choose options from a menu.

- Features
+🚀 Features
 Remove extra spaces (multiple → single)
 Remove special characters (~!@#$%^&*())
 Remove empty lines